Decades of Hockney’s paintings, drawings, prints, photography and video at the Centre Pompidou

 Water extraordinarily depicted in California paintings and pools

 Water is another central theme in Hockney’s works.
-On my fourth visit to the exhibition, I was still captivated by the water effects in his California paintings.
+On my fourth visit to the exhibition in London, I was still captivated by the water effects in his California paintings.
 Hockney established his permanent home in LA in 1976.
 In California, everybody had a swimming pool, Hockney discovered.
 ‘A Bigger Splash’ from Tate Britain’s permanent collection shows the marvellous and arduous details of his depiction of water.
 In ‘A Lawn Being Sprinkled’ (1967) – which I missed on my first three visits – triangles of thin white acrylic paint, although geometrically simple, create atmospheric and thin water droplets.

 A Lawn Being Sprinkled, 1967.
 Private collection